orsalbert/customer-journey-analysis/README.md

 # Customer Journey Analysis

-The dashboard project analyzes customers' journey on an e-commerce website to understand user behavior and to optimize the marketing strategy.
+The dashboard project analyzes customer journey on an e-commerce website to understand user behavior and to optimize the marketing strategy.
 The analysis focuses on building a custom purchase funnel based on tracking data, presenting metrics that describe user behavior, and exploring variations in the customer journey depending on the initial page visited.

 ## Funnel steps